jonnakarlsson/technigo-project-news-site/README.md

 The assignment was a news site I understand now, but I started making a new site for our local boat harbour

-My plan was to create a simple star page using grids and flexboxes
+My plan was to create a simple start page using grids and flexboxes

 I made way too much work before commiting wixh I will do for my next project.